j0ly/FirstProject/README.md

         Require all granted
 </Directory>
 ```
-Change the “AllowOverride None” to “AllowOverride All”.
-Run the command “apachectl restart”.
+Change “AllowOverride None” to “AllowOverride All”.
+Run the “apachectl restart” command.

 -----